scikit-hep/pyhepmc/README.md

 **pyhepmc-ng supports Pythonic code**

-pyhepmc-ng is not a blind mapping of C++ code to Python.
+pyhepmc-ng is a hand-crafted mapping of C++ code to Python.
 It uses Python idioms where it is appropriate.

 - C++ methods which act like properties are represented as properties, e.g. GenParticle::set_status and GenParticle::status are mapped to a single